Is the code coverage a sufficient metric

-When creating unit tests, it is generally attempted to have the highest possible code coverage.
-The ultimate goal is to have 100%.
-But once this goal is achieved, the code is actually tested correctly.
-Can you say there is no bug in your application?
-Let's look at it with an example.
+When writing unit tests, the common goal is to achieve the highest possible code coverage, ideally 100%.
+But does reaching that goal mean the code is actually tested correctly?
+Can you say there are no bugs in your application?
+Let's explore this with an example.

 C#